pqcfox/recap/README.md

 # recap
-A MVP of a virtual rehab program for those recovering from strokes
+A MVP of a virtual rehab program for patients recovering from strokes.